unjs/serve-placeholder/README.md

 ## Why?

-**💵 Rendering errors is costly**
+**💵 Rendering Errors is costly**

-- Serving each 404 error for assets means a new SSR request that adds extra loads to the server and increases crashing chances.
+Serving each 404 page for assets adds extra load to the server and increases crashing chances.
+This is crucial for setups with server-side-rendering and removes additional SSR loads when assets like `robots.txt` or `favicon.ico` don't exist.

-**👌 Graceful Responses**
+**👌 Meaningful Responses**

-- Sometimes, we can send better responses alongside with 404 code instead of nothing.
-For example, for images, we send a fallback transparent 1x1 image.
+We can always send a better 404 response than an HTML page by knowing file extensions.
+For example, we send a fallback transparent 1x1 image for image extensions.

 **🔍 SEO Friendly**

-- Don't allow indexing invalid URLs with ugly html pages.
-- Remove extra SSR loads when assets like `robots.txt` or `favicon.ico` doesn't exist.
+Instead of indexing invalid URLs with HTML pages, we properly send 404 and the right content type.

 ## Usage